wan-develop/spring-languages-api/README.md

 # Programming Languages API

-The Programming Languages API is a REST API that allows users to manage programming languages.
+The Programming Languages API allows users to store programing languages info its a CRUD.
 With this API, users can create, read, update, and delete programming languages in a database.

+## How to use

+To get started with the Programming Languages API, you'll need to follow these steps:

+1. Clone this repository to your local machine.
+2. All necessary dependencies is in ´pom.xml´ file.
+3. Start the server.
+4. Use a tool like Postman to make requests to the available endpoints.

+## Usage

+To use this API, follow the table:
 ## Endpoints

 |Method  | Endpoint       |   Description                                                   |